jvde-github/AIS-catcher/README.md

 ```
 Most external programs will not be able to accept this JSON packaged NMEA strings.
 It is a way to transfer received messages between AIS-catcher instances without losing meta data like the timestamp, ppm correction and signal level.
 These are not captured in the standard NMEA strings.

+Another option for UDP include `BROADCAST on/off` to enable to send to broadcast addresses.

 A feature has been added that sends messages to (e.g.) MarineTraffic as a TCP client (with auto-reconnect) using the `-P` switch.
 For example:
 ````console
 AIS-catcher -P 5.9.207.224 6767 -P 192.168.1.239 2947